maxdeviant/degree/stark.md

 #Compliance
 >"All I want is compliance with my wishes, after reasonable discussion." – Winston Churchill

-Each developer is to be held to the defined standards for compliance.
+Each developer is to be held to the defined compliance standards.
 This serves to establish a uniform process across the entire development process and ultimately lead to high-quality code.

-All standards for compliance can be found in the [compliance](/compliance/index.md) docs.
+All compliance standards can be found in the [compliance](/compliance/index.md) docs.

 #Debriefing
 >"It is easy to be wise after the event." – Arthur Conan Doyle